quanvo87/Proxy2/README.md

 # Proxy - iOS
 Create unlimited, anonymous user names (Proxy's) with just one tap.
 Chat with any other Proxy.
 Delete your Proxy when you're done.
-Never share your phone number or email with strangers again.
+Never share your real contact info with strangers again.

 #### Software Development Best Practices Applied: